Martonyx/De-graph/README.md

-# Created this dApp from the LearnWeb3DAO Sophomore Track
+# Created this lottery-Game from the LearnWeb3DAO Sophomore Track

 ## The function of the dapp is to whitelist addresses upto the maximum amount given at the point of the contract deployment